Board funding for property projects

 To apply to transfer board property to us:

-2. engage a qualified consultant to do a condition assessment of the building or services, using the Fit for Purpose Assessment Form [PDF, 573 KB] and pay all assessment expenses.
+2. engage a qualified consultant to do a condition assessment of the building or services, using the Fit for Purpose Assessment Form and pay all assessment expenses.

 Upgrading a building that is transferred to the Ministry

-If we agree to the transfer, you will have to decide what upgrades are needed to make the building fit for its new use and/or meet Ministry standards.
-We will agree a project budget for you under the NTS programme or as a new teaching space project (depending on what type of space the transfer will address).
+If we agree to the transfer, you'll have to decide what upgrades are needed to make the building fit for its new use and/or meet Ministry standards.
+We'll agree a project budget for you under the NTS programme or as a new teaching space project (depending on what type of space the transfer will address).

 Carry out any upgrade work following our usual project management requirements.